justinb94/FreeDiscussions/packages/examples/HelloWorldPlugin/README.md

 - Choose "Class Library".
 - Click Next

-On the secord page:
+On the second page:

 - Give the project a name and a Solution name. (in our case, we choose "HelloWorldPlugin")
 - Click Next

 On the third page:

-- Choose the Framework .NET Core 3.1 (Long-term support).
+- Select the Framework .NET Core 3.1 (Long-term support).

-## We now have a empty project.
-Lets make a plugin out of it!
+## We now have an empty project.
+Let's make a plugin out of it!

 ---

-## 2. Project References
+## 2. Project References.

 Free Discussions uses the [Managed Extensibility Framework (MEF)](https://docs.microsoft.com/en-US/dotnet/framework/mef/).